CoffeeUp-Dev/.github/profile/README.md

-# cafeinado.dev
+# CoffeeUp

 Welcome to CoffeeUp GitHub repository!
 We are a group of talented developers working together to improve sites and offer freelance web development services to other companies.

 ## About Us

-At cafeinado.dev, we combine our passion for coding and design to deliver high-quality web solutions.
+At CoffeeUp, we combine our passion for coding and design to deliver high-quality web solutions.
 With a focus on professionalism and creativity, we strive to create visually appealing and functional websites that meet our clients' needs.

 ## Services